 - implement this policy and ensure that all staff: - are informed of our school's systems which support safeguarding, including reading and understanding this policy, as part of their induction - follow the procedures included in this policy, what they should know and do in relation to information sharing and referrals of cases of suspected abuse and neglect - make this policy available to parents/carers, professionals and the community to ensure there is transparency and clear expectations about the school's duty to safeguarding and promote the welfare of children and the arrangements for responding to children presenting with needs that may require early help or support to protect them.
+A copy of this policy can be found on our school website.

-This policy is available on the school website: www.stthomascentrenursery.sch.life - ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - act as the 'case manager' representing the school in the event of an allegation of abuse made against another member of staff or volunteer - managing cases where there are low-level concerns regarding the conduct of staff, or oversee delegation to the DSL - ensuring the relevant staffing ratios are met, where applicable - making sure each child in the Early Years Foundation Stage is assigned a key person - overseeing the safe use of technology, mobile phones, wearable technology and cameras in Early Years setting
+- ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - act as the 'case manager' representing the school in the event of an allegation of abuse made against another member of staff or volunteer - managing cases where there are low-level concerns regarding the conduct of staff, or oversee delegation to the DSL - ensuring the relevant staffing ratios are met, where applicable - making sure each child in the Early Years Foundation Stage is assigned a key person - overseeing the safe use of technology, mobile phones and cameras in Early Years settings.